christopherriley/json2go/README.md

 ### `quick start - generate code from stdin`

-try the following example to generate code from stdin:
+Try the following example to generate code from stdin:

 ```bash
 cat <<EOF | go run .